 Italians celebrate New Year's Eve, known as the Vigilia, Capodanno, or Festa di San Silvestro, with a cenone (big feast).
-This celebratory meal often features several courses and last for many hours.
-The foods served are symbolic of wishes for the coming year and are accompanied by plenty of festive drinks like Prosecco or spumante ("sparkling wine").
+This celebratory meal often features several courses and lasts for many hours.
+The foods served are symbolic of wishes for the coming year and are accompanied by plenty of festive drinks like Prosecco or spumante (sparkling wine).

 Will you be hosting an Italian feast to encourage a lucky, healthy, and prosperous new year?
 Set a large table, gather your family and friends, and create and sample these traditional Italian recipes together.
 If you'd rather focus on eating instead of cooking, enjoy these dishes at your favorite Italian restaurant.
 In Italy, it's believed that fireworks chase away bad spirits, so be sure to end your evening with a colorful display.

 01 of 07

 Throughout Italy, lentils star in many New Year's dinners.
 With their coin-like shape, they were traditionally believed to bring prosperity in the new year.
 The lentils are often cooked with onions, garlic, herbs, tomatoes, and olive oil.
 They are commonly served with either cotechino (Italian pork sausage) or zampone (stuffed pig's trotter).

 Pork is considered a lucky New Year's food because it's so fatty and rich.
 The classic accompaniment for New Year's lentils in many parts of Italy is the popular sausage, cotechino.
 Originally from Modena, a town in the Emilia-Romagna region, cotechino is a large sausage made from pork rind, meat, fat, and spices.
 It's usually sold partially cooked or raw, and then simmered over low heat and sliced into rounds before serving.